Alexis-Bastide/Team-baguette-content/_pages/home.md

 });
 </script>
 <h3 class="widget-title">Nightly visits to the Homeless</h3>
-<p>Mission for the Homeless is&nbsp;a 501 (c)(3) nonprofit charitable corporation.
+Mission for the Homeless is a 501 (c)(3) nonprofit charitable corporation.
 We distribute blankets, food, clothing and tents to the homeless seven nights a week in Oakland, California.
-We visit approximately&nbsp;120&nbsp;homeless people every night.
-Read about&nbsp;the lives of some of these&nbsp;people in the cover story of the&nbsp;August 6, 2014&nbsp;issue of the <a href="http://www.eastbayexpress.com/general/flash/2014/08-06-2014/">East Bay Express</a>.&nbsp;</p>
+We visit approximately 120 homeless people every night.
+Read about the lives of some of these people in the cover story of the August 6, 2014 issue of the <a href="http://www.eastbayexpress.com/general/flash/2014/08-06-2014/">East Bay Express</a>.
 <h3 class="widget-title">Plight of the Homeless</h3>
-<p>The plight of the homeless in Oakland is becoming more evident as the economy has made it more difficult for those “fallen through the cracks”.
+The plight of the homeless in Oakland is becoming more evident as the economy has made it more difficult for those “fallen through the cracks”.
 Often stereotyped as annoying, categorized as worthless, the homeless easily become objects of neglect and abuse.
-If family, society and church remain uninterested and unconvinced as to the inherent dignity of these people, we continue to recognize them without judgment or condemnation. &nbsp;The question that remains is how to address these issues.</p>
+If family, society and church remain uninterested and unconvinced as to the inherent dignity of these people, we continue to recognize them without judgment or condemnation.
+The question that remains is how to address these issues.
 <h3 class="widget-title">Nightly Contact Since January 1999</h3>
-<p>We visit homeless people on the street on a one to one basis.
+We visit homeless people on the street on a one to one basis.
 We know of no other shelter or homeless service in Oakland that attempts this type of outreach.
 The focus has always been providing basic necessities like food, blankets and warm clothing.
 One of our inspirations was a local organization called <a href="http://ebfnb.org/">Food Not Bombs</a> which provides a hearty hot meal, like lentils, served daily in People’s Park area of Berkeley.
 We ask local Oakland businesses and their patrons for donations; sometimes bakeries donate bread, and people have contributed clothing and blankets, sometimes even small bowls of food.
-We pack up the food, clothing and blankets and make them available that night.</p>
+We pack up the food, clothing and blankets and make them available that night.
 <h3 class="widget-title">Providing Basic Necessities, Building Trust, and Offering One-on-One Personal Assistance</h3>
-<p>What does it take to improve a life?
+What does it take to improve a life?
 Many lack money, housing, food and personal assistance.
 Very few programs exist in Oakland, and there are obstacles in accessing them.
 Since January of 1999, our outreach has been an ear to homeless people, treating them as individuals and gaining their trust.
-This makes them feel that there is someone in the world that cares about them and values them as individuals.</p>
+This makes them feel that there is someone in the world that cares about them and values them as individuals.